wbamberg/idl-reference/docs/nsIUpdateTimerManager.md

 periodically checks to see if the interval has expired and if it has
 calls the specified callback.
 This is persistent across application
 restarts and can handle intervals of long durations.
-@param   id
-         An id that identifies the interval, used for persistence
-@param   callback
-         A nsITimerCallback object that is notified when the interval
-         expires
-@param   interval
-         The length of time, in seconds, of the interval

 Note: to avoid having to instantiate a component to call registerTimer
 the component can intead register an update-timer category with comma